 It is not possible to list out here all the potential statutes and provisions of law that may impact a construction claim in Texas.
 Some to be aware of, however, include anti-indemnity laws in Texas (such as Chapter 130 of the Texas Civil Practice and Remedies Code for architects and engineers, Chapter 151 of the Texas Insurance Code for construction contracts that have consolidated insurance programs, and Chapter 127 of the Texas Civil Practice and Remedies Code related to oilfield projects).
 Some projects may also have performance bonds, payment bonds, and surety bonds.
 Bonds are typically obtained for larger private construction and are required by law on public projects where the prime contract exceeds $25,000.
 That is because a mechanic’s lien cannot be filed on public property, and so a bond protects subcontractors, workers and laborers, vendors, and material suppliers in a similar way.

 Contact a Skilled Dallas-Fort Worth Construction Defect Claim Attorney Today

 If you suspect or have discovered that your home, commercial building, real estate investment, development, or other property has serious defects due to a construction problem, was built or repaired by shoddy contractor work, or have any other questions of whether you may have a claim related to faulty construction, repair, or remodeling, you may have a right to compensation by pursuing legal action.
 The sooner you contact a knowledgeable construction defect attorney, the better.

-Reach out to Wright Commercial Litigation today to schedule a free consultation to discuss your construction problem, and see if the firm may be able to assist you on a contingency basis.
+Reach out to Wright Commercial Litigation today to schedule a free consultation to discuss your construction problem, and see if the firm may be able to assist you on a contingency or hybrid basis.